Invariant Policy Learning: A Causal Perspective: Invariant Policies for Distributional Robustness

-Proposition~\ref{prop:inv_policy} shows that an observationally invariant policy that is optimal under the observed environments outperforms all other observationally invariant policies, even on the test environments.
-But what about other policies that are not observationally invariant?
-We will see in Theorem~\ref{thm:inv_policy} that under certain assumptions on the set $\mathcal{E}$ of environments, they cannot perform better than the above $\pi^*$ either.
+\end{proposition} \begin{proof} See Appendix \ref{proof:prop:inv_policy}. \end{proof} Proposition~\ref{prop:inv_policy_NEW} shows that a $d$-invariant policy that is optimal under the observed environments outperforms all other $d$-invariant policies, even on the test environments.
+But what about other policies that are not $d$-invariant?
+We will see in Theorem~\ref{thm:inv_policy_NEW} that under certain assumptions on the set $\mathcal{E}$ of environments, they cannot perform better than the above $\pi^*$ either.

+The key argument in the proof of Proposition~\ref{prop:inv_policy_NEW_2} is the identifiability of the optimal $d$-invariant set.
+Assumption~\ref{assm:U_causes_R} is necessary for this identifiablity: if the assumption is violated and there are multiple $d$-invariant sets, one can, in general, not say which of those $d$-invariant sets is optimal with respect to all environments $\mathcal{E}$ (see Appendix~\ref{app:counter_example} for a more detailed discussion).
+While, without Assumption~\ref{assm:U_causes_R}, the $d$-invariant set that is most predictive on $\mathcal{E}^{\obs}$ is no longer guaranteed to be worst-case optimal, it still satisfies a weaker guarantee shown in Theorem~\ref{thm:inv_policy_1} below.

-We now outline the assumptions on the set of environments $\mathcal{E}$ facilitating this result.
-As seen in Example~\ref{ex:cf_cb}, the crucial difference between an invariant policy $\pi^{\{2\}}$ (a policy that only depends on $X^2$) and a non-invariant policy $\pi^{\{1, 2\}}$ (a policy that depends on both $X^1$ and $X^2$) is that $\pi^{\{1, 2\}}$ can use information related to variables confounded with the reward ($X^1$ in this example) that may change across environments.
+We now outline the assumptions on the set $\mathcal{E}$ of environments facilitating this result.
+As seen in Example~\ref{ex:cf_cb}, the crucial difference between a $d$-invariant policy $\pi^{\{2\}}$ (a policy that only depends on $X^2$) and a non-$d$-invariant policy $\pi^{\{1, 2\}}$ (a policy that depends on both $X^1$ and $X^2$) is that $\pi^{\{1, 2\}}$ can use information related to variables confounded with the reward ($X^1$ in this example) that may change across environments.
 In cases where the environments do not change the system `too strongly' it can therefore happen that using such information is beneficial across all environments.
-In practice one might however not know how strongly the test environments can change the system in which case such information can become useless or even harmful.
-Intuitively, this happens, for example, if environments exist where the non-invariant confounded variables no longer contain any information about the reward.
+In practice, however, one might not know how strong the test environments can change the system in which case such information can become useless or even harmful.
+Intuitively, this happens, for example, if environments exist where the non-$d$-invariant confounded variables no longer contain any information about the reward.
 Formally, we make the following definition.